 Meanwhile, in a report on Automation in the Workplace by Smartsheet, among the employees whose work has not been automated, 28% said their department has plans to do so in the future “ with 75% of that group expecting it to happen within two years.

 From such research, we can conclude that workplace automation is an imminent and almost inevitable trend of the future.
 The only thing that employers can do is embrace it.
 But where can they start?
 Here are some back-office functions, divided by departments, that are ripe for automation with the technologies we have right now.

 Top Back-Office Functions for Automation

 Keeping each staff of every department abreast with their latest tasks and news updates is part and parcel of the work of Administration officers.
-Adding to this, they are also responsible for tracking the conditions of these projects, managing any additions, closures and renewals, all the while ensuring timely delivery.
-However, with a wide variety of functions, each with different sets of requirement, this field of work is particularly susceptible to human errors.
-Now, automation in data processing can extract raw data, analyze and process them to ensure an error-free operation.
+Adding to this, they are also responsible for tracking the conditions of these projects, and managing any additions, closures, and renewals, all the while ensuring timely delivery.
+However, with a wide variety of functions, each with different sets of requirements, this field of work is particularly susceptible to human errors.
+Now, automation in data processing can extract raw data, and analyze and process them to ensure an error-free operation.
 Even with documents and internal news, bulk email can be deployed to send messages and emails to a large number of recipients, with customization included.

 Finance and Accounting